pfirsich/cpp-ecs/README.md

 And add:

 * Make an actual game with this (very important)
+* Creating/joining threads for each call to `World::tickSystem` might be expensive.
+I should compare it with a thread pool.
-* I suspect adding a component in a system that is not part of the function signature will mess up systems that do have it in the function signature, because they might end up running in parallel, even though the first system actually essentially writes to that component, the other one accesses.
+* I suspect adding a component/removing in a system that is not part of the function signature will mess up systems that do have it in the function signature, because they might end up running in parallel, even though the first system actually essentially writes to that component, the other one accesses.
 This might be a big deal.
 One option is to invalidate components or have a separate component mask that is edited during the tick and only applied at the end (does not work for removal).
+For component removal this problem could be solved by deferring entity/component to the end of the frame as well.